Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 To address the most crucial issues faced by current wallet options - User Experience and Security - a new type of wallet is required.

 Typically, when we think about accessing the blockchain through a cold wallet, we expect a complicated user experience.
-Interstellar aims to change  this perception through a new approach and technology**.
+Interstellar aims to change  this perception through a new approach and technology.

 We strongly believe that securely linking and registering access device security components with a blockchain-based autonomous system is an extremely powerful concept.
-It can provide a future-proof solution for addressing the current security, usability, and privacy issues associated with current centralized wallet systems.
+It can provide a future-proof solution for addressing the current security, usability, and privacy issues associated with current *centralized* non-custodial wallet software.

 In terms of security, this approach  utilize the current and future mobile device security capabilities by implementing a secure distributed service/protocol that addresses the current lack of third-party protection and management while also adding the necessary decentralized backend services to enhance security against evolving cyber threats.